evangolden/product_development/README.md

    3) Project will use the Scrum methodology, and sprints will be 2 weeks long.
    4) Jira and Confluence will be used as development management and document management tools.
    5) Github will be used for code management.
+   6) Slack and Zoom will be used for team communications.
+All work will be remote.
-   6) Product Manager will serve as Scrum Master.
+   7) Product Manager will serve as Scrum Master.
-   6) Scrum team includes: Product Manager/Scrum Master, and Development team.
+   8) Scrum team includes: Product Manager/Scrum Master, and Development team.

   Ceremonies
    1) Sprint planning will be the last day of previous sprint.
 Attendees are Scrum team.